 Workshop Tuesday 06.11.2018 12.00noon Creative residence «VTORAJA SHKOLA», Nikel, Murmansk county, Russia

-Suitable for children from 7 years.
+Suitable for all, recommended from 7 years of age.

 Duration: 50 min